xeolabs/xeolabs.github.com/_posts/2017-08-30-xeogl-picking.md

 triangle with a unique flat color.
 It's actually very fast, so you'd hardly notice it, even with big meshes - [here's the math function](https://gist.github.com/xeolabs/6e53681b88e00773075e97460a5e7c72).

-### 3. Pick entity with World-space ray
+## 3. Pick entity with World-space ray

-For this picking method, xeogl fires a ray through the scene, in World-space, to pick the first entity it hits.
-I originally added this to support the 3D stylus for the [zSpace integration project](http://xeolabs.com/articles/xeogl-and-zspace).
+For this type of picking, xeogl fires a ray through the scene, in World-space, to pick the first entity it hits.
+I originally added this to support the 3D stylus in some [xeogl demo apps for the zSpace 300](http://xeolabs.com/articles/xeogl-and-zspace).
 <br>
 <br>
 [![]({{ site.url }}/images/xeogl/pickingRaycastEntity.gif)](http://xeogl.org/examples/#picking_raycast_pickEntity)